 Tell the media

-Invite them to your event or arrange a photo call with some of the people involved in your project, and ask if your event can be listed on their ‘What’s On’ page of the newspaper/magazine.
+You can invite them to your event or arrange a photo call with some of the people involved in your project, and ask if your event can be listed on their ‘What’s On’ page of the newspaper/magazine.
 You can find an easy guide on writing a photo call here.

 Remember: Get consent for photos

 You need to get consent from people you would like to photograph or film, especially if you plan to use the images for publicity purposes – both in print and online, this includes your social media activity.
 As much as you can you should let people know where you are likely to use their image.
 You can find a copy of the photography permission slip here.

 Write a press release